Apply for Financial Aid

 You might hear about some changes to the FAFSA, but don't worry; these changes were put in place to make the FAFSA process easier.
 Starting with the 2017–18 FAFSA, there will be two major changes.

 - You'll use earlier income and tax information.
-Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
+Students will be required to report income and tax information from an earlier tax year.
 For example, on the 2017–18 FAFSA, you — and your parent(s), as appropriate — will report your 2015 income and tax information, rather than your 2016 income and tax information.
 This change will make the FAFSA easier because you'll already have done your taxes by the time you fill out your FAFSA, and you may be able to automatically import your tax information into your FAFSA.
 To learn how to transfer tax information, visit the Federal Student Aid website or view the infographic below.